Program customization

 Details

-DescriptionThe goal of this course is to help students navigate the bullshit-rich modern environment by identifying bullshit, seeing it and combating it through effective analysis and argumentation.
+DescriptionThe goal of this course is to help students navigate the modernbullshit-richenvironment by identifyingbullshit, seeing it, and combating it through effective analysis and argumentation.

-Bullshit involves language, statistical figures, data graphs and other forms of presentation designed to persuade by impressing and subjugating a reader or listener, with blatant disregard for truth and logical consistency.
+Bullshit involves language, statistical figures, data graphs, and other forms of presentation aimed at persuading by impressing and captivating a reader or listener, with blatant disregard for truth and logical consistency.

-Calling bullshit is a performative expression in which something objectionable is publicly rejected.
+The expression "calling bullshit" is a performative expression in which one publicly rejects something reprehensible.

 Visit the Moodle page before the first class